 Date Completed: 2011

-For The Practice of Everyday Design, the Log Chop Bench represents an exploration in process-based design.
-They decided to approach the concept of this one-off piece by setting up a series of parameters that would define the final product without them relying on drawings or a concrete final image.
-The project was a fluid evolution from an abstract idea into a physical sculpture that represents a dialogue between the designers and their collaborators.
+The Log Chop Bench represents an exploration in process-based design.
+We approached the concept of this one-off piece by setting up a series of parameters that would define the final product without relying on construction drawings or a concrete final image.
+The project was a fluid evolution from an abstract idea into a physical product that represents a dialogue between designer and fabricator.

 Inspired by the long-standing tradition of logger sports, the Log Chop Bench was premised on using a logger’s brute strength and surgical precision to carve out seats on a reclaimed log.
-They began by contacting the City of Toronto to find out where all the good trees go to die and learned about the different tree graveyards (as well as tree nurseries) run by the City’s Parks and Recreation department.
-The designers selected a log that roughly matched the dimensions they had in mind and had it transported to their work site.
+We began by contacting the City of Toronto to find out where all the good trees go to die and learned about the different tree graveyards (as well as tree nurseries) run by the City’s Parks and Recreation department.
+We selected a log that roughly matched the dimensions we had in mind and had it transported to our work site.

 The Log Chop Bench was sold at Mercer Union Gallery’s 2011 Stellar Living Contemporary Art & Design Auction on May 12th, 2011